Check out 9 indispensable tips to help you create an effective short-term (month or quarter) Digital Marketing plan for your company!

 Thus, good planning in Digital Marketing is essential to direct the company’s path to achieve the expected results by the end of the year.
 But where to start?

-Blue World City have already talked here at Resultados Digitais about the importance of setting long-term goals, as shown in the Digital Marketing Planning Kit , a guide with tips and guidelines for carrying out actions for a year.
+Blue World City has already talked here at Resultados Digitais about the importance of setting long-term goals, as shown in the Digital Marketing Planning Kit, a guide with tips and guidelines for carrying out actions for a year.
 However, in order to achieve these goals, it is important to break the Digital Marketing goals and actions into short-term intermediate stages, thus having a better direction of the path and a forecast of its reach in the long term.

 1 – Have an annual Digital Marketing plan